karanpatel3393/Power_Bi-Projects/sales-insights-data-analysis-project/Dataset/README.md

 1.  install mysql on your local computer

 1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video
+Download `db_dump.sql` file to your local computer and import in MYSQL Workbench or MY SQL Server.
 ### Data Analysis Using SQL

 1. Show all customer records